jnz/q3vm/README.md

     > q3vm.exe bytecode.qvm

 The q3vm.exe standalone interpreter is not required.
-You can easily add a single .c file to your project (''vm.c'' and ''vm.h'').
+You can easily add the interpreter as a single .c file to your project (''vm.c'' and the header ''vm.h'').
 Call ''VM_Create'' and ''VM_Call'' to run the bytecode in your
 application: